 The average silhouette approach measures the quality of a clustering.
-That is, it determines how well each object lies within its cluster.
+In other words, it determines how well each object lies within its cluster.
 A high average silhouette width indicates a good clustering.

-In clustering, the goal is usually to get high similarity within each group, and low similarity between each group (Bolshakova, 2003).
+In clustering, the goal is usually to get high similarity within each group and low similarity between each group (Bolshakova, 2003).
 For this purpose between_SS / total_SS is calculated.
-It's basically a measure of the goodness of the classification k-means has found.
-SS obviously stands for sum of squares, so it's the usual decomposition of deviance in deviance "between" and deviance "within".
-Ideally a clustering that has the properties of internal cohesion and external separation, BSS/TSS ratio should approach 1.
+It's a measure of the goodness of the classification k-means has found.
+SS stands for the sum of squares, so it's the usual decomposition of deviance in deviance "between" and deviance "within."
+Ideally, a clustering that has the properties of internal cohesion and external separation, BSS/TSS ratio should approach 1.

-Measure of the goodness of the classification (between_SS / total_SS) for 6 cluster is %81, 5 cluster is %77,2.
+Measure of the goodness of the classification (between_SS / total_SS) for 6 cluster is 81.
+5% cluster is 77.2%.

-Considering the number of branches, silhouette and between_SS / total_SS, data is separated into 6 clusters.
+Considering the number of branches, silhouette, and between_SS / total_SS, data is separated into 6 clusters.

 Table 2.
 Cluster Summaries

-*branch density is shows that the managed branch’s edge density.
+*branch density shows managed branch’s edge density.

 When the clusters summarizing in Table.
-2 cluster2 and cluster6 have almost lowest ratios.
-Cluster four is the best and can be said this branches managed good and there is no communication problem in the branch.
+2, cluster2, and cluster6 have almost lowest ratios.
+Cluster four is the best cluster and can be said that these branches are managed well and there is no communication problem in the branch.

 Conclusions

-Researches show that to open the black box of communication, organizational network analyses can be used to take a picture of the organization and hidden communication layers in the firm.
-This study, proposed to bring specific suggestions from organizational network perspectives to human research professionals that rebalance organization’s attention to employees and to their relationships.
+Researches show that to strengthen communication, organizational network analysis can be used to understand organizational structure and hidden communication layers in the firm.
+This study proposed to bring specific suggestions from organizational network perspectives to human resources professionals that rebalance the organization’s attention to employees and to their relationships.

-With organizational network analysis;
+Through organizational network analysis;

 Confidential information flow can be provided.